 We aim to support teams that reflect the communities they report on.
 We hope this grant can help our partner organizations advance their diversity, equity, and inclusion goals and commitments.

 We accept grant proposals on a rolling basis.
-Please refer to “Tips for Writing a Successful Pulitzer Center Grant Proposal” for more information on how to apply.
+Please refer to "Tips for a Successful Pulitzer Center Grant Application" for more information on how to apply.

 FREQUENTLY ASKED QUESTIONS